rnuske/apcf/cran-comments.md

 0 errors | 0 warnings | 2+1 notes

-* This is a new release.
+* This is a new submission.

+* Possibly mis-spelled words in DESCRIPTION:
+  * Nuske is my last name
+  * et, al., and e.g. are commonly used words/abbreviations
   * The word 'reimplementation' seems to be quite common in software development.
     According to wiktionary it describes the act of implementing again.

 * only on windows:
   * package size note